 Haskap berries contain up to four times more anthocyanins than blueberries.
 Comparison of the total anthocyanin content of different fruit is difficult due to different assessment methods, fresh and dry weight comparison, differences in cultivars and growing location.
 This comparison was calculated using recently published data from our own Canadian farm for blueberry and haskap.

 Antioxidants are natural compounds found in certain foods, which can help our bodies fight the damage caused by potentially harmful chemicals called free radicals.
 These free radicals are generated as a result of normal biological processes occurring every day in our cells.
 The mismatch of too many free radicals and too few antioxidants can lead to a state known as oxidative stress, when damage can occur to DNA and other structures in our cells.
-Oxidative stress is believed to play a role in the development of many chronic diseases including heart and neurological diseases.
 It is thought antioxidants in our diet can help fight chronic oxidative stress associated with the development of these chronic diseases.

 Polyphenols are naturally occurring plant compounds found in fruits, vegetables, dark chocolate, tea and wine.
 More than 8,000 different polyphenols have been identified with a range of properties including antioxidant and anti-inflammatory activities.
-Research on polyphenols has shown they are associated with reducing the risk of many chronic diseases including type 2 diabetes, cardiac and neurological diseases.
 The two main subgroups of polyphenols are flavonoids and phenolic acids.
 Anthocyanins are a type of flavonoid.

 Flavonoids are a broad group of nutrients found in most fruits and vegetables.
 Flavonoids are divided into 6 main subclasses; flavonols, flavones, flavanones, flavan-3-ols, isoflavones, and anthocyanins.
 Scientists are continuing to research flavonoids to better understand the health benefits of consuming a diet rich in fruits and vegetables.